microprediction/timemachines/README.md

 See [global optimizers](https://github.com/microprediction/timemachines/tree/main/timemachines/optimizers) for the full list.
 See [optimizer_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/optimizer_elo_ratings/leaderboards/overall) for current rankings and Elo ratings of global optimization strategies.
 These are computed by random match-ups where an [objective](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/objectives.py) function is chosen at random and the dimensionality of the search and number of allowed iterations is also randomly selected.
 The precise methodology is revealed in [optimizers/eloratings.py](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/eloratings.py).

 UPDATE: I'm moving the optimizer part of this package into a standalone library [HumpDay](https://github.com/microprediction/humpday).
 Check it out.

-### FAQ 1: Why not have the model persist the state?

-Answer: Well, you can trivially turn any skater function into a callable that does that, should you wish:

-       class Predictor:

-           def __init__(self,f):
-                self.f = f
-                self.s = s

-           def __call__(self,y,k,a,t,e):
-                x, x_std, self.s = self.f(y=y,s=self.s,k=k,a=a,t=t,e=e)
-                return x, x_std

-or write a decorator.
-Whatever, it's Python.

-Answer: The intent is to produce simple lambda-friendly models and,

-- a *reasonable* way to map the most important hyper-parameter choices (we hope),
-- that imposes some geometric discipline on the hyper-parameter space in the first place, and
-- facilitates comparison of different ways to search hyper-parameters, across packages which have *entirely different conventions* and hyper-parameter spaces.

-### FAQ 2: Why not use the packages, like prophet, directly?

-Answer: Maybe you should.
-Observe that this package wraps *some* functionality, not all by any means.
-You should use the original packages for maximum flexibility.
-However, as noted, you *might* like this package if you want to be able to do this:

-        s,k = {}, 3
-        for yi,ai in zip(y,a[k:]):
-            xi, xi_std, s = f(y=yi,s=s,k=k,a=ai)

-Notice what isn't here:
- - Pandas dataframes
- - A long list of methods and properties
- - Column naming conventions
- - The customary 10-50 lines of setup code before a prediction can be made,
- - The customary need to trace into the code to infer intent, including which parameters are supposed to be supplied.
- - Possible confusion between variables known in advance and those observed contemporaneously,
- - Possible confusion about prediction horizon,
- - Possible conflation of 3-step ahead prediction with the 1-step ahead prediction applied three times,
- - Datetime manipulation, and conventions like '5min' which not everyone agrees on.

-There are also limitations of the skater approach.
-The simple data model in *y*, *a* is not well suited to problems where exogenous data comes and goes, and therefore cannot easily be represented by a vector of fixed length (you might consider a dictionary interface instead, as with the river package).

-### FAQ 3: Only Point Estimates and Confidence Intervals?

-Yes, the skater does not return a full distribution - unless you smuggle it into the state.
-However this package was motivated by the desire to create better free turnkey distributional forecasts, at [microprediction.org](https://www.microprediction.org), and you might infer that skaters returning two numbers per horizon might be useful as part of a chain of computations that eventually produces a distributional estimate.
-Skaters can be considered linear transforms of incoming data, and part of the agenda here is figuring out how to judge skaters in a manner that better reflects downstream use in distributional estimates.
-Here the theory of proper scoring rules doesn't really suffice, it would seem.
-End of aside.

 ### Contributing